mehmetozanguven/mehmetozanguven.github.io/_posts/spring_framework/2020-12-29-spring-security-2-userdetailsservice.md

 author: "mehmetozanguven"
 ---

-In this post, I are going to use real database to check the user against the request(s).
+In this post, I am going to use real database to check the user against the request(s).

 Topics are: